Water and Sewer Bills

 What do I do if my bill is estimated?

 The Water Board is authorized to issue estimated bills when reliable reading information is not available.
 Receiving an estimated bill is not justification for avoiding payment as the Water Board considers estimated charges as valid bills if they are based upon good historical consumption information.
-Do not let consecutive estimates continue longer than three sequential bills without contacting the Bureau at the above number or locations.
+Do not let consecutive estimates continue longer than three sequential bills without contacting DEP.

 My bill says “Estimated”, what do I do next?